HSF/hsf.github.io/_gsocblogs/2022/blog_MCnet_KalpShah.md

 The pilemc code is written in python, which allows for adding pileup to a signal file.
 The following feaures were implemented :

 - A memory efficient event finder is used which first seeks the event and then sends the event to the main pilemc code
-- As the event has to be composed using the signal vertex and particles combined with the pile up vertex and particles.
-Thus, a custom event composer is required which combines them into a single event whcih can then be added to the output file
+- As the event has to be composed using the signal vertex and particles combined with the pile-up vertex and particles.
+Thus, a custom event composer is required which combines them into a single event which can then be added to the output file

 ## Links